hpca-uji/PyDTNN/README.md

 Optionally, if you are going to use FHE, you should have installed the corresponding system libraries, and install the required Python packages
 with:
 ```sh
 pip install .[fhe]
 ```

-Optionally, if you are going to use TCP, you should enable the protocol
+Optionally, if you are going to use MPI/TCP, you should enable the protocol
 with:
 ```sh
 export PYMPI_PROTO=tcp
 ```

-Optionally, if you are going to use gRPC, you should enable the protocol
+Optionally, if you are going to use MPI/gRPC, you should enable the protocol
 with:
 ```sh
 export PYMPI_PROTO=grpc
 ```

-Optionally, if you are going to use MQTT, you should have installed a MQTT broker server, you should enable the protocol with:
+Optionally, if you are going to use MPI/MQTT, you should have installed a MQTT broker server, you should enable the protocol with:
 ```sh
 export PYMPI_PROTO=mqtt
 ```

-Optionally, if you are going to use SSL/TLS, you should enable the transport with:
+Optionally, if you are going to use MPI/SSL, you should enable the transport with:
 ```sh
 export PYMPI_SSL=yes
 export PYMPI_SSL_KEY=comms/ssl/key.pem    # server private key